 With four boom and bust cycles since the 1970s, house price volatility inhibits house building and has a negative impact on lower-income households in both its high and low extremes.

-Following the publication of Tackling housing market volatility in the UK, which identified ways to create a more stable, sustainable housing market – based on a series of evidence reviews – we have explored:
+Following the publication of Tackling housing market volatility in the UK and a follow-on Progress report, which identified ways to create a more stable, sustainable housing market – based on a series of evidence reviews – we have explored:

 We have also responded to consultations on: the future of social housing, the principles of the UK taxation system, the abolition of regional spatial strategies, institutional investment in the private rented sector and the challenge of meeting families' aspirations for good housing and a good home.